thejamesjolly/TallyNet-IntakeDetection/Reimp_DongHeuristics/README.md

 ## References

-[^DongHeurPaper] Y. Dong, A. Hoover, J. Scisco, and E. Muth, “A new method for measuring meal intake in humans via automated wrist motion tracking,”
+[^DongHeurPaper]: Y. Dong, A. Hoover, J. Scisco, and E. Muth, “A new method for measuring meal intake in humans via automated wrist motion tracking,”
 Applied psychophysiology and biofeedback, vol. 37, pp. 205–215, 2012